 - grilled chicken & tomatoes

-An easy tomato bruschetta recipe, the authentic Italian appetizer!
+An easy, homemade tomato bruschetta recipe, the authentic Italian appetizer!

 - 8 slices ciabata or crusty Italian bread